jjackson37/Business-Sim/README.md

   - Keep employees by changing company policies such as salary and total holidays.
   - Manage employee ranks e.g. give promotions and demotions.
 - Date system
-  - Each new day total profit is calculated based on costs and income .
+  - Each new day total profit is calculated based on costs and income.
   - Random events that effect profit e.g. less customers or delivery problem with goods.